cisagov/vulnerable-instances/README.md

-# Vulnerable Instances :beetle: #
+# Vulnerable Instances 🐞 #

 ## About ##

 This project allows you to create intentionally-vulnerable virtual machines for testing purposes.

 ## License ##